-Photographing Cold War architecture and industrial installations at night
+Photographing Cold War architecture and industrial installations

 The Cold War Architecture And The cold war?